Training-Free Multi-User Generative Semantic Communications via Null-Space Diffusion Sampling: Related Works

 \subsection{Semantic Communication}

-Semantic communication is expected to play a key role in future communication systems beyond 5G and 6G \cite{Strinati20206GNB, Luo2022WC, Huang2023JointTA, Qin2021SemanticCP}.
+Semantic communication is expected to play a key role in future communication systems beyond 5G and 6G \cite{Luo2022WC, Huang2023JointTA, Qin2021SemanticCP, Sun2025Access}.
 The idea behind this new paradigm is to focus on transmitting the semantics of message or data, which is expected to contain the meaning and key features of the original content, rather than the entire original content.
 Such semantic information is often very small in size and invariant to perturbation as compared with its original data.
 Then, the receiver can leverage the semantic information to restore or regenerate the message, or directly involve the semantics to accomplish specific goals or perform certain tasks \cite{strinati2024goaloriented}.
 Under this presupposition, semantic communication frameworks are expected to reduce the bandwidth required for the transmission and improve robustness in poor channels.
-As a result, semantic communication systems could be applied to diverse applications, ranging from image transmission \cite{Patwa2020SemanticPreservingIC, Wang2019AnED}, to speech \cite{Weng2021ICC, Xiao2023ICASSP, Han2022SemanticPreservedCS}, video compression and transmission \cite{Jiang2022WirelessSC, Shakarji2019AIPR}, and it is expected to explode in much more fields of applications \cite{Dai2021CommunicationBT, grassucci2024generative}.
+As a result, semantic communication systems could be applied to diverse applications, ranging from image transmission \cite{Patwa2020SemanticPreservingIC, Wang2019AnED}, to speech \cite{Weng2021ICC, Xiao2023ICASSP, Han2022SemanticPreservedCS}, video compression and transmission \cite{Jiang2022WirelessSC, Guo2025JSAC}, and it is expected to explode in much more fields of applications \cite{Dai2021CommunicationBT, grassucci2024generative}.
+Concurrently, interest has been growing around token semantic communication, which leverages the power of large transformer models to transmit and recover semantic patches of images \cite{devoto2024globecom} and that has been applied to multi-user semantic communication \cite{qiao2025tokendomainmultipleaccessexploiting}.
+However, unlike the method in \cite{qiao2025tokendomainmultipleaccessexploiting}, where the restoration relies entirely on the pre-trained foundation model capability, our proposed method showcases that it is promising to utilize not only the pretrained foundation model capability (diffusion model) but also additional information on the perturbation and channel (i.e., masking or subcarrier-allocation matrix A and noise variance).